Skip to main content

 The goal is to detect any red flags indicating risks of money laundering, terrorist financing, or other illicit activities.
 Pre-screening helps organizations determine the required level of due diligence, ensuring regulatory compliance, risk mitigation, and operational integrity.

-2. Identity Verification and KYC
+2. Merchant Verification and KYC

 Identity verification authenticates individuals or organizations before a business relationship begins to prevent financial crimes.
 It involves collecting personal information and official documents, like passports or driver's licenses, and using technology for online verification.

 KYC regulations vary by jurisdiction, but financial institutions must implement robust identity checks, including database verification and biometric methods.
 This process protects businesses from financial crime, builds customer trust, and ensures compliance with regulations.
+Check out our blog for more information on how to verify if a business is legitimate.

 3. Merchant History Check